Build the Pipeline: Outreach & Recruitment

 - Engage current employees or an employee resource group (ERG) as referral sources and ask for referrals who would make good job candidates and include employees with disabilities on company recruitment teams.

-- Build a talent pipeline for youth and young adults with disabilities (transitioning high school students and college students) through mentoring, internships and work experience programs.
+- Build a talent pipeline for youth and young adults with disabilities (transitioning high school students and college students) through mentoring, internships, apprenticeships and other work experience programs.

 - Leverage resources that identify job applicants with disabilities, including databases of individuals with disabilities who previously applied to the company but were not hired and training and internship programs.